5 Questions to Think About Before Returning to the Slopes

 Physical therapy is the best place to start to gain advice on what to do in preparing your body for exercise and in treating injuries or alignments.
 Many physical therapists do preventative appointments; they take a look at your functional movement patterns and pick out areas of weakness and deficits, offering exercises and advice on how to fix those areas.
 They also work on existing injuries to make sure that you are feeling well enough and prepared to go out on the slopes.
 They can help increase your core stability, hip strength, balance and overall endurance.

 You no longer need a prescription to see a therapist and can start right away via direct access.
-The best way to find a quality therapist that is in your area and has availabilities is to download betterPT and book an appointment today.
+The best way to find a quality therapist that is in your area and has availabilities is search on BetterPT.com or download the BetterPT app and book an appointment today.

 Be proactive, not reactive and avoid a ski injury this year!